-This article investigates the effect of creating a specialized economic court on subsequent litigation rates, forum selection, and court performance.
-To do so, we utilized a quasi-experimental research design and compared court decisions under two time frames: before and after the reform, and two judicial frameworks: the specialized court vs. generalist courts.
-Using data from Israel, where an Economic Division within the Tel Aviv District Court was established in 2010, we find evidence that specialization fosters a speedy development of a coherent and consistent body of law.
-This effect is driven by speedy adjudication and by judges’ relying on each other’s past decisions to jointly develop the case law.
-Importantly, although increased efficiency was not exclusively related to specialization, further analysis suggests that the specialized division is more capable of managing a particularly time-consuming docket.
-Lastly, although the reform did not lead to the initiation of a greater number of lawsuits, it did cause a major shift in forum selection and thus the specialized division became the center of securities litigation in Israel.
-The quantitative methods developed in this research successfully provided a nuanced analysis of outcomes, providing a model for use by other researchers.
-We conclude that specialization may be especially productive in developing markets like Israel, where the use of private lawsuits to promote investor protection is relatively new and growing rapidly.
+This paper examines the effect of creating a specialised economic court on subsequent litigation rates, forum selection, and court performance.
+To do so, we utilized a quasi-experimental research design and compared court decisions under two time frames: before and after the reform, and two judicial frameworks: the specialised court vs. generalist courts.
+Using unique data from Israel, where an Economic Division within the Tel Aviv District Court was established in the last decade, we find evidence that specialisation fosters a fast development of a coherent and consistent body of law.
+This effect is driven by fast adjudication and by judges’ relying on each other’s past decisions to jointly develop the case law.
+Importantly, although increased efficiency was not exclusively related to specialisation, further analysis suggests that the specialised division is more capable of managing a particularly time-consuming docket.
+Lastly, although the reform did not lead to the initiation of a greater number of lawsuits, it did cause a major shift in forum selection.
+We conclude that specialisation may be especially productive in developing markets like Israel, where the use of private lawsuits to promote investor protection is relatively new and growing rapidly.